Ugh, what a year.

 I’m finally compiling the movies I enjoyed from 2020, and I find myself laughing at the horror of it all.
 It wasn’t a bad year in film, but it wasn’t all that great either.
 The year in general ended with a silver lining, as my wife and I welcomed a healthy baby daughter in December, and you couldn’t ask for more.

 Regarding movies, the only one on my list that I actually saw in the theatre remains my #1 because it is such a brilliant genre twister, and it marks a nostalgic moment when life was innocent and free of anything “pandemic,” “masks,” or fear.
-(I preferred the manufactured fear I experienced from the screen instead.)
+(I prefer the manufactured fear I experience from the screen instead.)

 So, without further ado, here are my Top Ten favorites from the infamous year of 2020: